 In addition, Piers writes a regular column for The Mail on Sunday on sports and his diaries appear in their supplement Live Magazine.
 For GQ magazine, Piers Morgan takes on celebrities in his regular monthly feature where he interviews some of the biggest names in entertainment, sports and politics.

-Book TV Presenter Piers Morgan to speak at your next event or conference with the Champions Speakers agency, simply contact us via firstname.lastname@example.org or speak to a booking agent directly on 0207 1010 553.
+To book Piers Morgan to make a personal appearance at your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.